Askannz/msi-perkeyrgb/README.md

   -p PRESET, --preset PRESET
                         Use vendor preset.
 Presets can be applied in conjunction with configuration file.
+  -m MODEL, --model MODEL
+                        Set laptop model (see --list-models).
+If not specified, will use GE63 ad default.
+  --list-models         List available laptop models.
 ```

 Features
 ----------
-Only "Steady" mode (fixed color for each key) is available for now, as I have not figured out the rest of the USB protocol yet.
+For per-key configuration, only "Steady" mode (fixed color for each key) is available for now, as I have not figured out the rest of the USB protocol yet.
 I will add more features later if enough people are interested.

 Presets are available for supported models (GS65), which emulate vendor-provided SteelSeries configurations.